-Though I have a near-psychotic obsession with games and game design, I’m also dimly aware that many games are mostly idle pastimes.
+Though I have a near-psychotic obsession with games and game design, I’m also dimly aware games are mostly idle pastimes.
 I wish it weren’t so, because it’s uncomfortable to be so possessed by something so frivolous.

-Thank goodness then that once in a while a game appears with real-life value beyond simple pleasure or diversion.
+Thank goodness then that once in a while a game appears with real-life value beyond diversion.
 This essay is about one such game, called Zendo.
 In fact Zendo has more real-life value than any other game I know, because it is, bar none, the best method I’ve ever come across for teaching science and scientific thinking.
 I want more people to understand what an important learning tool this game is.

 When a kid first learns about science in school, she usually doesn’t actually learn science.
 Instead her teacher makes her memorize a collection of trivia and calls it science.
 Then the kid gets bored and stops caring.
 That’s how it was for me anyway.